ssc-oscar/lookup/README.md

 ### 8. How to get the Child-Commit-IDs associated with a Commit-ID
 #### Commit2ChildCommit: /da0_data/basemaps/c2ccO.{0..31}.s
 ```
-This prints the Child-Commit-ID of a given Commit-ID
+This prints the Child-Commit-ID of a given Commit-ID.

 Command:
    * echo "Commit-ID" (no quotes) | /da3_data/lookup/Cmt2BlobShow.perl /da0_data/basemaps/c2ccFullO 1 32